 Cannabis has been intertwined within numerous tales of folklore and incorporated into ceremonies and rituals globally.
-It has a special place within American history itself, being grown in both George Washington and Thomas Jefferson’s gardens, it inspired a paper that processed hemp invented by Benjamin Franklin, and it is said that the Declaration of Independence was written on hemp paper itself.
+It has a special place within American history itself, being grown in both George Washington's and Thomas Jefferson’s gardens, it inspired a paper press that processed hemp paper invented by none other than Benjamin Franklin, and it is said that the Declaration of Independence was written on hemp paper itself.
 Hemp was extensively exported to European nations to create clothing, sails, parachute webbing, maps, books, and much more.

 For over 200 years, Hemp was used as a legal currency that could be used to pay federal taxes.